 Yes.
-And this perhaps helps us better understand what the fluidity of the Spiritus Mundi really consists of.
-But it is called fluid because it really is in a physical way.
-But it is called fluid because it really is in a physical way.
-Since Alchemy is more physical than chemical.
+And perhaps this helps us to better understand what the fluidity of the Spiritus Mundi consists of, which is called fluid because it is a physical phenomenon in motion, produced by sudden changes of state.

 How many magnetizations can the raw matters undergo in the first work?

-It depends on the chosen path, it is not mandatory to respect a rigid timetable.
-Of course, every salt is separately processed and is about to separate magnetizations.
-In some (mostly humid) paths magnetizations could be even endless and countless.
-In other (almost metallurgic dry) they could be even neglected: not only the terrific stress these salts are going to be exposed to would make magnetization superfluous, but in these ways, the salts must necessarily be as purer as possible.
+It depends on the chosen path, and it is not mandatory to respect a rigid timetable.
+Of course, every salt is processed separately and about to separate magnetizations.
+In some (primarily humid) paths, magnetizations could be endless and countless.
+In other (almost metallurgic dry), they could even be neglected: not only the tremendous stress these salts are going to be exposed to would make magnetization superfluous, but in these ways, the salts must necessarily be as purer as possible.

 When we opt for a single raw matter, can we go ahead with a single salt?

-Does the idea to have two salts from the same matter but different magnetization make sense?
+Does having two salts from the same matter but different magnetization make sense?

 Yes, it makes sense.
-The first can be magnetized by the moon, the other by the sun.
+The moon can magnetize the first and the other by the sun.

 What is the difference between the Mercurius from the vegetal and the mineral kingdoms?

-Mercurius is considered to be an indeterminate principle, so it is the same for every raw matter.
-Simply, the Mercurius from the vegetal kingdom seems to contain a lesser amount of secret fire.
-But this is not a problem, as a calcined metallic powder dissolved in it can greatly increase the amount of secret fire.
+Mercurius is an indeterminate principle, so it is the same for every raw matter.
+The Mercurius from the vegetal kingdom seems to contain the less secret fire.
+But this is not a problem, as a calcined metallic powder dissolved in it can significantly increase the secret fire.